harucoder/common_word_picker/README.md

 3. Pick up the common words between 1 and 2, and put them out into a new text file.

 # Prerequisite
-Prepare txt or pdf files that you want to extract words from.
+Prepare txt or pdf files that you want to extract words from.<br>
 Runs on python3.